jovanSlavujevic96/ASP.NET-Core-Crash-Course/README.md

     * React, Angular, Vue
     * Mobile apps

-## MVC
+## Create project

-* There we'll be applied MVC, which stand for "Models, Views and Controllers" pattern, which is full-stack ASP.NET type of project
+* There we'll be applied MVC, which is full-stack ASP.NET type of project
 * In order to create MVC project do the following:
 	* Open Visual Studio and select <b>Create New Project</b>
 	* On <i>Search for Templates</i> bar search <b>ASP.NET Core Web App (Model-View-Controller)</b>